 He's still The King.

-You could argue that LeBron James has been the NBA's best player since the end of his third season in 2006.
+One could argue that James has been the NBA's best player since the end of his third season in 2006.

 By the end of the 2009-10 season, there wasn't much to argue at all.
 With a historic Finals run, a scoring title, two 60-win seasons and back-to-back MVPs to his name, King James had become the undisputed King of the NBA.

-In his 17th season, James is averaging 25.2 points, a league-leading 10.7 assists and 7.7 rebounds per game and is on the verge of becoming just the fifth player in league history to have a scoring and assist title to his name.
+In his 17th season, James averaged 25.3 points, a league-leading 10.7 assists and 7.8 rebounds per game and became just the fifth player in league history to have a scoring and assist title to his name.

 10 years, three titles and two league MVPs after being widely regarded as the undisputed best, LeBron is still in that conversation at the age of 35.